aklajifd/aklajifd/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a face-detection app that utilizes a registration and login section, a database of users, and a face-detection API.
+- 🔭 I’m currently working on a full-stack face-detection app that utilizes a registration and login section, a database of users, and a face-detection API.
 - 🌱 I’m currently learning React!
 I am enrolled in a full-stack development bootcamp that incorporates HTML, CSS, JavaScript, React, MongoDB, Express, and Mongoose.
 -  📫 How to reach me: aklajifd@gmail.com
 - 😄 Pronouns: He/Him